The Best Fatty Liver Diet: Modified Mediterranean Diet

 Many people say that you should stay away from very sweet fruits like bananas, grapes, melons and so on.
 I didn’t – I ate a lot of fruits and vegetables and still reversed my condition.

-Of course, you shouldn’t eat pounds of bananas each day: eat everything with moderation and you should have no problem.
-You can read my detailed guide on fruits to eat here after you’re done with this article.
+Of course, you shouldn’t eat pounds of bananas each day: eat everything in moderation and you should have no problem.

 2. Legumes

-Beans, lentils, peas are also safe and can be consumed in high quantities, but not on a daily basis.
-These go great as side dishes and will provide you with the necessary fibers and minerals our body needs, all for a small amount of calories.
+These go great as side dishes and will provide you with the necessary fibers and minerals our body needs, all for a small amount of calories and usually no fats.

 3. Nuts and seeds